-When you attend a shift, if anything changes from the details you accepted from our team, Randstad needs to be notified immediately.
+When you attend a shift, if anything changes from the details you accepted from our allocations team, Randstad needs to be notified immediately.

-Call and advise a Randstad team member what is happening.
-The team member will then discuss with the client and you as to what changes have been agreed to and ensure that all parties are comfortable.
+Ask to use the facility's phone and call us on the telephone numbers detailed at the back of this book and advise allocations what is happening.
+Allocations will then discuss with the client/organisation and you as to what changes have been agreed to and ensure that all parties are comfortable.

 At the end of the shift the hours you have worked and completed on your timesheet must correspond with the details we have in our database for processing of your pay to proceed without delay.
-Therefore, please contact and advise a Consultant of any changes at the end of the shift.
-Timesheets should be completed at the end of each individual shift so there is no delay to your pay.
+Therefore, please contact and advise allocations of any changes at the end of the shift.
+Timesheets should be completed at the end of each individual shift, signed by the person in charge.

 Never leave a shift that is different to the one that Randstad has allocated to you without speaking to us first (even if you are told "you are not required").
-If you are unsure of your shift requirements, please call us.
+If you are unsure of your shift requirements please call us.